EdgarHE/hello-k8s/README.md

 # Kubernetes/ K8S
-k8s coordinates a highly available cluster of computers that are connected to work as a single unit.
+k8s coordinates a highly available cluster of servers/nodes that are connected to work as a single unit.

 ## Installation & Configuration